wp-plugins/wpsc-support-tickets/readme.txt

 * Added: the ability for users to reply by email
 * Added: the ability to search through ticket content (backend always, frontend on public guest enabled blogs.)
 * Updated: Added randomized addition to filenames & updated the file upload presentation

+= 4.9.24 =
+* Updated: Added an entry to the FAQ regarding bbPress troubleshooting
+* Updated: Minor bbPress permission addition for wpsc Suppport Tickets

 = 4.9.23 =
 * Updated: Implemented a better way to insure paragraphs are saved in the text editor for ticket submission and reply